open/close all folders

 - The manga Yubisaki Milk Tea does this.
 The original reason the male main character crossdresses was to pretend to be his big sister in photo shoots, though the sister is still alive, just on a date.

-- In Digimon Adventure 02, Ken's parents often had the spotlight on his older brother, who was regarded as a child prodigy.
+- In Digimon Adventure 02, Ken's parents often had the spotlight on his older brother Osamu, who was regarded as a child prodigy.
 Out of jealousy, Ken wished he were dead, and soon after he died in a car accident.
 After that, Ken took on several of his brother's attributes out of guilt, and in hopes that his parents would recognize him more.
+When Ken stopped being the Digimon Kaiser, his worried parents apologized to him, and Ken accepted their apologies and began working on his Heel–Face Turn.

 - Played with in one episode of Hell Girl that featured a young girl living by herself in a sanatorium.
 She says that "Mina's daddy left her" and she doesn't want Tsugumi and Hajime to ever leave.
 It turns out that Mina isn't talking about herself in the third person.
 Mina died a long time ago, and the girl is actually a doll.